developer239/pokemon-rest/README.md

 ## Testing

-Most of the tests are E2E tests, which means that they are testing the whole application, including the database.
-For that.
+Most of the tests are E2E tests and require connection to the database.

 - `make test` - run all tests
 - `make coverage` - run test coverage